|

 Ground wasp nests

-You'll probably discover ground
+You'll probably discover ground nests in late summer by

-the entrance hole.
+the wasp activity around the entrance hole.
 Hopefully you'll notice the opening

-Always a pproach the nest entrance
+Always a approach the nest entrance

 carefully, stay back ten feet or more.
 In the